nitro41992/splitting-sucks/docs/test_coverage.md

 *   **`WorkflowNavigationControls` (`lib/widgets/workflow_steps/workflow_navigation_controls.dart`)**
     *   **Objective:** Verify buttons render correctly, are enabled/disabled based on `WorkflowState`, and trigger appropriate callbacks.
+    *   **KT for Devs (Robust Finders):** Using `ValueKey` for each interactive element (buttons) in this widget and `find.byKey()` in tests proved to be a very stable approach, resilient to UI structural changes that do not alter the keyed element itself.
+This is highly recommended for other widget tests.
     *   **Dependencies:** Mock `WorkflowState`.
     *   **Test Cases:**
         *   ✅ `Back button`: